 Artisan’s Asylum and Maker Media have teamed up with a large group of founders, technical specialists, and makerspace community members to create a resource called How to Make a Makerspace.
 It was first offered as a large conference in February of 2013, was converted into a 6-hour presentation in May of 2013 immediately before the San Mateo Maker Faire, and is now turning into a regular Maker Faire feature and an online trove of both raw information and collated guides.
-Raw information is currently stored here and here in a somewhat unorganized fashion, and the following articles have been collated and written for the MAKE Blog:

 The following information is part of the original call for the How to Make a Makerspace conference, and is presented for reference.